pakbung2000/DS-Bootcamp---BATCH09/07 - Essential Machine Learning/readme_ml.md

 - Regression Model ver.2

-  - Since `CV` with knn models have least Rsquared, I tuned only this model in version 2
+  - I tuned only `CV` method for this version, since it has least Rsquared in ver.1
-  - Add more pre-procession: `preProcess = c("center", "scale")` and `preProcess = "range"`
+  - Add more pre-processing: `preProcess = c("center", "scale")` and `preProcess = "range"`